mBr001/steam-hourboost-2fa-mysql/README.md

 # Steam HourBoost Script with MySQL-Support

-This is a simple Steam HourBoost Script with MySQL-Support written in Node.js.
+This is a Steam HourBoost Script with SteamGuard/MobileAuth and MySQL-Support written in Node.js.

 If you find any bugs, please do not hesitate to report them to me.